-Vince Neil – Shown above, a Blackhawk resident and lead vocalist of the heavy metal band Mötley Crüe.
+Vince Neil – A Blackhawk resident and lead vocalist of the heavy metal band Mötley Crüe.

 Evan O’Dorney – A homeschooled Danville resident who won the 2007 Scripps National Spelling Bee, the 2011 Intel Science Talent Search, and is a four-time International Math Olympiad medalist.
 He went on to study at Harvard in 2011.

 Eugene O’Neill – America’s only Nobel Prize winning playwright.
 O’Neill lived at Tao House, in Danville, from 1937 to 1944.
 He wrote what are considered to be his three best plays at the house, “The Iceman Cometh”, “Long Day's Journey Into Night”, and “A Moon for the Misbegotten”.